 Different types of products have different requirements for warehousing and fulfillment.
 A fulfillment company sometimes specializes in certain product types, including:

-• Small Picks – Small products like electronics and jewelry need storage solutions that minimize loss and mispicks.
+- Small Picks – Small products like electronics and jewelry need storage solutions that minimize losses and mispicks.

 There are also some unconventional models, like using stores as fulfillment centers.